regen-network/regen-ledger/docs/tutorials/user/message-based-governance-proposals.md

 #### Gov Account

 With message-based governance proposals, the `gov` module account is the signer for each message in a proposal if and when the proposal is executed.
-As the signer, we need to know the address of the `gov` module account when we construct our messages.
+As the signer, we need to know the address of the `gov` module account for when we construct our messages.

 To look up the `gov` module account, run the following command: